OpenSourceEconomics/ada_topics/src/ada_topics/pandas_basics/missing_data/objectives_materials.md

-# Measures of Central Tendency: More properties
+# Missing data

 ## Learning objectives

 After working through this topic, you should be able to:

-- explain why you can go back and forth between totals and averages, but not between totals and medians / modes.
+- explain why it may be misleading to just ignore missing data
-- explain why the median is invariant under monotonic transformations, while the mean is only invariant to positive affine transformations.
+- discuss different strategies to deal with missing data

 ## Materials